Flavio Roma: Return to Monaco

 On 2 August 2012, Roma signed for Monaco on a one-year deal on a free transfer.
 Following Monaco's promotion to Ligue 1, Roma made his first appearance in his second spell, where he came on as a substitute for Martin Sourzac in the second half, as Monaco won 2–1 against Tours.
 After making one appearance, Roma signed a contract extension.
 At the end of the season, he announced his retirement.

 International career

 Roma received his first call-up for Italy on 17 November 2004 for a friendly match as Marcello Lippi was trying to identify a back-up goalkeeper for Gianluigi Buffon.
 Roma made his debut on 30 March 2005 in a 0–0 friendly draw with Iceland after replacing Morgan De Sanctis at half-time.
 He played his first full match on 11 June 2005 against Ecuador.
 Due to injuries, Roma was not called up for warm-up friendlies ahead of the 2006 FIFA World Cup.
 He received his last call-up to date on 16 August 2006, Italy's first match after the 2006 World Cup.

+Coaching career

+After retirement, Roma was hired by his former club AS Monaco as a goalkeeping coach for the youth teams, a role he filled in between 2017 and 2020.
+In 2022, Roma was named new goalkeeping coach of AC Milan, replacing Dida.
+He left AC Milan after just a year, as the club opted not to extend his contract.